whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 We need to set a working directory for the rest of the workshop.
 From RStudio's Session menu, select 'Set working directory', and then 'Choose directory...'.
-If you've already downloaded the files for this workshop, select that directory.
-Otherwise, create a new directory to work in and select that.
+Create a new directory to work in and select that.
 You can change the working directory using the R function `setwd`, but it's more convenient to use RStudio's interface.

 You will also need to download two data files by entering the following
 commands: